 After enrolling, we will ask you to send a brief bio to share with your team members, and complete a five-minute self-evaluation of your peer-leadership skills.

-Team members can choose to upgrade to GEE-Plus for NZ$900.
+Team members can choose to upgrade to Peer-Leader Plus for NZ$900.
 The additional benefits are:

 - Membership of a facilitated peer support group on Zoom to share and learn with colleagues from the experience